comworkio/comwork-cloud-wiki/terms.md

 The billing system is using [stripe](https://www.stripe.com) for secured payments.

+You're not required to use it, you can ask to make classic transfers to the COMWORK SASU company (you can asks-us to provide the IBAN using the [support system](./terms.md)).

 ## What are the licences of each comwork's cloud components?

 All the licences are detailed [here](./licences.md).